 Behavioural signs may involve a person having no explanation or an implausible explanation for an injury.
 Other family members may have contradicting opinions on how the injury occurred.
 The victim may also delay or avoid seeking medical help for an injury.

-Observing the interactions between the abuser and the victim may identify a problem if behaviour seems forced or tense.
+Observing the interactions between the abuser and the victim may identify a problem if the behaviour seems forced or tense.
 Less specific signs can also include depression, anxiety and low self-esteem in the victim.

 HOW COMMON IS PHYSICAL ABUSE?

 A recent publication by the Australian Health and Welfare Institute cites violence within the family as a serious health and welfare issue.
 It can occur throughout all sections of society, with all ages and socioeconomic groups being affected.
-Statistics show that 1 in 6 women and 1 in 16 men experiencing some form of physical and/or sexual violence at the hands of a current or former partner.
+Statistics show that 1 in 6 women and 1 in 16 men experience some form of physical and/or sexual violence at the hands of a current or former partner.
 In children below the age of 15, the figures given are 1 in 6 girls and 1 in 9 boys.

 Physical abuse is a significant cause of homelessness, and in women between the ages of 25-44, is the leading risk factor for illness, disability and death.